ajcrites/team-stanton/_posts/2015-02-02-open-source-licenses-101.markdown

 ### Apache v2.0

+This is a pretty flexible license that requires you to keep all notices of contribution and attribution but very few other restrictions.

 The **licensor** owns the copyright and grants the license.

 A **contribution** is any work submitted to the licensor that hasn't been marked as _not a contribution_ in some way.
 This means a pull request is a contribution.
 A closed pull request has been conspiculously marked as _not a contribution_.
 If the pull request is merged by the licensor, then you are officially a **contributor**.